 Students explore topics such as information security, ethical hacking, information assurance, steganography, disaster recovery, vulnerability analysis and control, business continuity response, coding security, securing databases, mobile device forensics, operating system security, legal and ethical issues, auditing, and intrusion detection.

-Utica College hosts a fully online BS in cybersecurity with a focus in cybercrime and fraud investigation that’s designed for prospective IT professionals.
+Utica College hosts a fully online bachelor of science program in cybersecurity with a focus on cybercrime and fraud investigation that’s designed for prospective IT professionals.
+Students in this program will gain experience using computer forensics, cryptography, and steganography techniques and will learn to leverage the newest technologies for conducting cybercrime and fraud investigations and bringing white-collar criminals to justice.

-Colorado Tech offers a fully online BSIT in data management that can give candidates the edge they need to succeed in this sector of information technology.
+Colorado Tech offers a fully online BSIT in network management that can give candidates the edge they need to succeed in this sector of information technology.
+Along with IT basics such as programming, computers, connectivity, and database systems, students will also learn about evaluating and implementing an organization’s networking requirements.

 The digital investigations specialization centers around skilled, educated information technology professionals who can counteract the growing threat of crime on the internet.
 There is much overlap with cybersecurity and network and systems security.